muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 ![HeroDetail-Green5](../img/HeroDetail-Green5.png)

 When saving or cancelling this form, we will be modifying the state, therefore an event should occur.
-We can write failing tests that spy on `console.log` for now (Red 6).
+We can write failing tests that spies on `console.log` for now (Red 6).

 ```tsx
 // src/heroes/HeroDetail.cy.tsx